 Sea Kayaking in Nova Scotia

-The rugged and diverse coastline of Nova Scotia creates exceptional kayak routes you can’t find anywhere else.
-Whether paddling through white granite passageways and around islands, which feature white sand beaches and turquoise water, or navigating alongside towering sea cliffs featuring waterfalls, sea caves, arches or layers of multicoloured bedrock, Nova Scotia is sure to have the adventure for you.
+Nova Scotia’s rugged and diverse coastline offers exceptional kayaking you can’t find anywhere else!
+Explore narrow passageways between undeveloped islands with white sand beaches and turquoise water.
+Or paddle alongside multi-coloured sea cliffs, featuring waterfalls, sea caves, and towering arches.
+Whether you’re an experienced kayaker, or want to try it for the first time, Nova Scotia is sure to have the adventure for you!

-Many kayaking tour operators offer guided paddling adventures throughout the province.
-Discover some of the top sea kayaking locations around the province, below.
+Many of our kayaking tour operators offer guided paddling adventures across the province.
+Discover some of our best sea kayaking locations below.

 The Highlands of Northern Cape Breton